 - Answer your questions and those of your employer.

-- Do follow-up with you and your employer after the site visit.
+- Do follow-up with you and your employer after the mid-term evaluation.

 Writing work-term objectives